Upgrade sequence of the nodes

 Note

 You must clear the node secret on your RSA Authentication Manager before uploading the new RSA configuration file.
-This helps to create a new node secret and share it between ISE and your RSA Authentication Manager.
+This helps to create a new node secret and share it between Cisco ISE and your RSA Authentication Manager.

-Now you can add a new node to the deployment without generating a new configuration file as it is replicated as part of the configuration using the IP addresses that are already present in the imported configuration file.
+3. Add a new node to the deployment without generating a new configuration file as it is replicated as part of the configuration using the IP addresses that are already present in the imported configuration file.

+3. Back up and restore: Back up and restore the configuration or operational database.
 For more information about the backup and restore operations, see the "Backup and Restore Operations" section in Cisco Identity Services Engine Administrator Guide.

+4. Assign primary or secondary roles to a node: Assign a primary or secondary role to a node as required.
 For more information about how to assign a role to a Monitoring and Troubleshooting (MnT) node, see the "Manually Modify MnT Role" section in Cisco Identity Services Engine Administrator Guide.

-In order to join a Policy Service Node (PSN) to the new deployment, you need to register the node as PSN.
-For more information about registering or joining a PSN, see the "Register a Secondary Cisco ISE Node" in Cisco Identity Services Engine Administrator Guide.
+5. Join the Policy Service Nodes: To join a Policy Service Node (PSN) to the new deployment, register the node as a PSN.
+For more information about registering or joining a PSN, see the "Register a Secondary Cisco ISE Node" section in Cisco Identity Services Engine Administrator Guide.

 Note